 - Gion Kawakatsu (10am-6pm; closed Wednesdays) – get a colourful set meal with 11 types of Japanese pickles with ochazuke at this Tsukemono restaurant in Gion.

 - Kamado-Takitate-Gohan Doi (11am-8pm) – they have several locations in Kyoto where you can order set meals, which include all-you-can-eat Tsukemono.
-And if you can buy some to take home.
+And you can buy some to take home.

 - Nishiri (9am-6pm) – many locations across Kyoto where you can eat in or get Tsukemono sushi boxes to-go.